Skip to main content

 Debugging

 Sometimes the schema diffing might not work as expected and will produce unwanted queries.
 Often this is a problem with how you set up the columnType or default/defaultRaw options of your properties.
-You can use MIKRO_ORM_CLI_VERBOSE env var to enable verbose logging of the CLI, which in turn enables both the underlying queries used to extract the current schema, as well as logs in the SchemaComparator which should help you understand why the ORM sees two columns as different (and what particular options are different).
+You can use the MIKRO_ORM_CLI_VERBOSE environment variable to enable verbose logging of the CLI.
+This, in turn, enables logging of both the underlying queries used to extract the current schema and the logs in the SchemaComparator, which should help you understand why the ORM sees two columns as different and what particular options are different.

 Debugging issues with migrations is easier when you use schema:update, as you skip the Migrator layer on top of it and test the actual layer where those problems occur.